Key Takeaways

 - The DIY route with AUSTRAC's free Starter Kit costs $0 in software but requires 40–80+ hours of your time (limited to businesses with 15 or fewer staff).

-- Non-compliance penalties reach $33 million per breach for companies — making the cost of compliance trivial by comparison.
+- Non-compliance carries significant penalties including fines, criminal charges, and imprisonment — making the cost of compliance trivial by comparison.

 In this guide